- What are overprotective parents

 Parental overprotection can undermine a child’s development of independent coping skills.

-Some exposure to risks and challenging experiences allow children’s coping mechanisms to mature9.
+Some exposure to risks and challenging experiences allows children’s coping mechanisms to mature.7

-These are resilient life skills that will weather future unhappiness, adversities, failures, and heartbreaks.
+These resilient life skills will weather future unhappiness, adversities, failures, and heartbreaks.

 However, overprotected children are not afforded those opportunities.